-Sooner or later a bath is going to be essential, and if you're a little nervous about bathing that tiny, wriggly bundle of fur- you're not alone.
+If you're a little nervous about bathing that tiny, wriggly bundle of fur, don't worry you're not alone.

-These are all normal puppy-parent worries, but bathing your puppy is really very simple.
+These are all normal puppy-parent questions, and you'll be happy to know bathing your puppy is actually pretty straightforward!

 This page is packed full of practical guidelines and tried-and-tested tips that will help you have your little one clean, dry and totally cuddle-worthy in no time.

 Here are a few of the most common questions I get asked about puppy bathtime:

 Very young puppies don't generally get very dirty, and it's best not to bathe them before they're 7 - 8 weeks old if possible.

 This is because for the first month or so, puppies can't regulate their own body temperature, and they (especially toy and tiny breeds) can get chilled pretty quickly... so a puppy bath is not a good idea during that time, and a quick 'sponge bath' is much better, and safer.

 There really isn't just one answer to this question because how often you give your puppy a bath depends on a lot of different things such as weather, breed, lifestyle etc.